iron-io/docs/_includes/configuration.md

 }
 {% endhighlight %}

-<p>To follow this up by setting your project ID for each project, you would create an "iron.json" file in each project's directory:</p>
+<p>To follow this up by setting your project ID for each project, you would create an <span class="fixed-width">iron.json</span> file in each project's directory:</p>

 {% highlight js %}
 {